Many consumer electronic items are built with planned obsolescence in mind.

 That’s 4x the manufacturer’s warranty, and 4x as long as “experts” claimed it would last.

 Of the other dozen or so external hard drives I’ve owned I’ve only ever had to bin one after 2 years of ownership…because it fell off my desk onto a concrete floor…and died instantly.

-Apart from that my external hard drives (and the ones I’ve bought for friends and family) have all lasted at least a decade.
+Apart from that my external hard drives have all lasted at least a decade.